sjbennett123/polarlarp/content/background/elysia.md

 Locson

-Galvorn - A center of commerce and culture In the duchy.
+Galvorn - Capitol city of Elysia, a center of commerce and culture In the duchy.

 Zanor